bcit-ltc/infrastructure-documentation/docs/0_dev-workflow/deployment-release.md

 !!! note ""

     `kubectx` is also a time-saving tool that helps switch contexts if you are testing a deployment.
-Might as well install it now too.
+You might as well install it now too.

 With the CLI utilities installed, and with a local cluster running, check connectivity: